peaky76/pybet/docs/source/getting_started.rst

 ^^^^

 A bet is created using stake, odds and two callback functions - one to check if the bet is in a winning position or not, the other to check whether the market settlement date/time has passed (e.g. race finished, season over).
+The last of these is optional and if not given the bet will settle as win/loss as soon as the winning position is checked.

 .. code-block:: python